mspnp/performance-optimization/RetrievingTooMuchData.md

             }; // Performs SELECT Name, Color, ListPrice, Size FROM Product
 ```

 - In the REST web service described earlier, you could implement pagination to limit the volume of data returned by a single request; the user might have requested to view all 50,000 products stocked by an organization, but the chances are that the user will stop browsing after the first few pages.
-The following code snippet shows the `GetProducts` method from the earlier example, but amended to support paging (the `GetAllProducts` method in the `ProductInfoRepository` class has been similarly changed):
+Furthermore the web service will likely have consumed considerable resources fetching this amount of data, so this approach is not scalable.
+The following code snippet shows the `GetProducts` method from the earlier example, but amended to support paging.
+The parameters specify a limit to the number of rows retrieved, and an offset into the dataset.
+Both of these parameters are optional, but the limit defaults to a reasonably small level.
+If necessary, the method could also check that the caller does not specify some ridiculously large value for the `limit` parameter to prevent a malicious waste of resources (for example, by an application performing a Denial of Service attack.)
+Note that the `GetAllProducts` method in the `ProductInfoRepository` class has been similarly changed to avoid retrieving copious amounts of information from the data store:

 **C# web API**